firmanmm/go-smc/readme.md

 ok  	github.com/firmanmm/gosmc	31.536s
 ```

 As you can see.
 This Simple Message Codec provides higher throughput in certain usecase compared to `jsoniter` and `json`.
-However, you can also see that this message codec also take significantly higher memory compared to both of them.
+However, you can also see that this message codec can also take significantly higher memory compared to both of them.
 So pick your choice between speed and memory.
 If you want to get the best of both world you can use `smc with jsoniter` variant which use `jsoniter` to handle `map` and `struct`.
 I always open if you want to improve it or maybe you want to create your own version and need some assistance.

 ## Note
 I highly recommend that you use `jsoniter` as that is more battle tested than this.